 You can choose to take a day trip on the backwaters of Kerala in a houseboat or stay overnight in one too.

 But, you should know now that not all houseboats are created equal!

-Some are budget with very limited facilities and go all the way up to a luxury houseboat with bedrooms, bathroom, a kitchen and a sundeck lounge area.
+Some are budget with very limited facilities and go all the way up to a luxury houseboat with bedrooms, a bathroom, a kitchen, and a sundeck lounge area.

 Prices range from 4,000 rupees (£42/$55) for a 6/7 hour day tour to 20,000 rupees (£220/$250) for a stay overnight depending on your package and the boat.
 Always check terms and conditions to see what is included like meals etc.

 Click here to see houseboat tour options in Alleppey!

 This is what I went for and I LOVED it!
 It’s a lot cheaper than a houseboat and as you’re in a smaller vessel you can cruise through the smaller more offbeat canals.

 A Shikara is a wooden boat that actually originates from Jammu and Kashmir and can most commonly be found in Srinagar on Dal Lake.
 It has seats, a big bed to lie on, a cover to keep you shaded and dry and an engine to cruise.

 Another great reason to hire a Shikara is that you can hire them by the hour.
 So, it makes it a lot cheaper.

 I’d recommend sailing for at least 2-3 hours minimum so you can cover some ground.
 Any less and you won’t see very much.